rthen/win10-unfuck/README.md

 # win10-unfuck
 Remove anti-privacy, anti-security, and general nuisance "features" from Windows 10.

+This repository is a community effort.
+I'm mostly just collecting/organizing info, and writing some scripts to make them easier to use.

 **Do not run any of these scripts without understanding what they're doing.
 This repo isn't meant for the unexperienced user.**

 ------------------